 There are two types of sustainer pickups: electromagnetic and electroacoustic.

 The electromagnetic sustainer pickups work by creating a magnetic field using the battery within the pickup.
 This magnetic field then matches the frequency or vibration when a note is played and keeps the string vibrating constantly.
-Your pickup then takes that continuous signal and
+Your pickup then takes that continuous signal and sends it to your amp.

 Electroacoustic sustainers work virtually the same as electromagnetic ones except they use a floor pedal as a controller.
 For some this is worth not having to install an awkward pickup and electronics in their guitar.
 But for others a heavy item attached to their headstock and floor controller is too much of a sacrifice.